dnj/web-shot/README.md

 ### Features

 * **Lightning Speed:** Capture webpages in a flash thanks to the power of Google Chrome.
 * **Flexible API:** Integrate Web-Shot seamlessly into your applications with a well-documented API.
+For detailed API specifications, refer to the [OpenAPI 3.0 document](openapi.yaml)
 * **Simple UI:** For those who prefer a point-and-click approach, Web-Shot offers a user-friendly interface.
 * **Tech Stack:** Built with modern technologies like Nuxt.js, Prisma, and TypeScript for a robust and maintainable codebase.
 * **Deployment Options:** Deploy Web-Shot on your server or leverage the convenience of Docker images.